-Office Chair Stretching
+Office Chair Advice – Stretching

 Choosing the Right Office Chair

 No one type of ergonomic office chair is the best, but it is important to look for things that will allow you to make the chair work for your needs.
-You should look for things like:
+You should look for features like:

 - Adjustable seat height – You should be able to adjust the seat height so that your feet are flat on the floor and your knees are even with your hips.
 For many people, seats that range anywhere from 16-21 inches from the floor work best.

 - Seat width and depth – You should feel comfortable when sitting in the chair.
 The chair depth should allow you to sit with your back on the backrest and still have a few inches before the edge of the seat makes contact with your knees.